There are now 2 possible online modes for units:

 This unit explores advanced energy storage technologies, with emphasis on electrochemical energy storage; electrical energy storage; and pumped hydro and flywheel energy storage.
 The module on electrochemical energy storage covers advances in battery technology and other chemical storage methods, including fuel cells, hydrogen networks, hydrates, and thermal salts.
 The module on electrical energy storage covers the theory and applications of super-capacitors.
 The module on pumped hydro and flywheel covers model development for the capacity, availability and efficiency of pumped hydro, including the relevant engineering required to select, construct and operate pumped hydro schemes.
 Case studies are used to explain the opportunities and challenges faced by different energy storage options and to compare different storage technologies.

 - 6 points

-Indicative assessments in this unit are as follows: (1) in-class assessment; (2) group-based design project / assignment; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) in-class assessment; (2) assignments (individual and group); and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in 62560 Master of Renewable and Future Energy